 Both Oregon and Washington residents pay property taxes.

 In Oregon, there are 1,200 local taxing districts, with property tax rates varying between each one.
 Tax collections are managed primarily by the 36 counties in Oregon, which assess property and calculate taxes owed.
 Revenue from the property tax typically goes to support local services such as schools and law enforcement.
-Statewide, the average effective property tax rate (annual property taxes as a percentage of home value) is 0.82%.
+While the rate varies, statewide, the average effective property tax rate (annual property taxes as a percentage of home value) is 0.86%.
 This is the 26th-highest rate in the country.
 Because of the inherently local nature of property tax collections in Oregon, rates vary significantly between counties.
-The lowest rate can be found in Curry County (0.59%) and the highest rate is in Umatilla County (1.27%).
-Similarly, in Washington, property tax rates vary considerably.
-If you’re thinking about buying a house amidst one of Washington’s beautiful landscapes, you’ll want to take the cost of local property taxes into account.
-Effective property tax rates (property taxes as a percentage of total home value) in Washington generally hover around 1%.
-This is slightly higher than the average rate in Oregon and the national average of 1.07%.
-At the county level, effective rates in Washington range from 0.61% in San Juan County up to 1.19% in Pierce County.
+The lowest rate can be found in Curry County (median rate of 0.48%) and the highest rate is in Umatilla County and has gone as high as 1.35%.

 There is also a statewide tax on real estate sales in Washington.
 This tax, officially called the real estate excise tax (REET), is equal to a specific percentage of the price of the home being sold, and it is typically paid by the seller.
 The rates range from 1.1% to 3% on home sales above $3 million.
 Cities also have the option to levy an additional 0.25% tax on property sales.

 In addition to the wide range of property tax rates levied by individual counties, cities and counties may add to the tax burden with additional levies that should be considered in financial planning and even deciding where to live.
 For example, Multnomah County in Oregon voted in a Preschool for All tax to be paid by residents of the county starting in 2021.
-The tax rates range from 1.5% to 3% on incomes over $125,000 and $250,00 respectively.
+The tax rates range from 1.5% to 3% on incomes over $125,000 and $250,00, respectively.
 This rate is set to increase by 0.8% in 2026.
+Residents of the surrounding counties of Clackamas and Washington do not share this tax burden.

-Residents of the surrounding counties, Clackamas and Washington, do not share this tax burden.
-With major cities on either side of the Oregon and Washington border and considerably different tax structures between the two states, the “commuter tax” may impact you if you live in Washington and work in Oregon.
+With major cities on either side of the Oregon and Washington border and different tax structures between the two states, the “commuter tax” may impact you if you live in Washington and work in Oregon, and we advise individuals to consult a tax advisor to be sure.
 If you commute to Oregon for work, you owe income tax in the state even if you live in Washington.
-If you work remotely for an Oregon company, however, you don’t have to pay the extra income tax.
+If you work remotely for an Oregon company, however, you do not have to pay the extra income tax.

 2. Life Transitions